 - Scout out the cheap eats in Alofi

 - Admire the canvas paintings in the Tahiono Art Gallery

 - Watch whales and dolphins from the lookout at Tomb Point.

 For details and more ideas, check out the 10 Free & Cheap Things to Do in Alofi.

-When you’re done, head back to the airport to return your rental car by parking it where the “Rental Cars Only” signs are, leaving the keys in the car.
+When you’re done, head back to the airport to return your rental car by parking it anywhere in the car park and leaving the keys in the ignition.